GAA-UAM/GB-DNNR/README.md

 # Citing

-Please use the following BibTeX or download the bib file for citing the paper in your research.

-Or use the CITATION to cite the package and codes.
+f you use this package, please [cite](CITATION.cff), or if you are using GB-DNNR in your paper, please cite our work GB-DNNR.

 ```
 @article{emami2023gbdnnr,